-- There are 3 functions which can be checked depending on your preferences:
+There are 4 functions that can be checked depending on your preferences:

 1. Enabling the attendance module on the employee portal.
 If unchecked, employees will not be able to see their attendance logs, and will not be able to clock their own attendance.
 If you have no need for the software to handle your attendance needs, you may check this off.

-2. Enable managers to create their subordinate's attendances.
-This allows certain employee accounts in charge of Appproval Groups to create attendance schemes for their employees, and relies on the Approval group system.
+2. Enable managers to create their subordinate's attendance.
+This allows certain employee accounts in charge of Approval Groups to create attendance schemes for their employees, and relies on the Approval group system.
 For more information, click here.

 Attendance log settings

 There are several options that can be controlled as a part of attendance log settings:

 Requiring attendance logs to be approved before use in payroll calculation.
 If you check this, employees' attendance logs must be approved by either the admin or an approval group manager before they are formally clocked as the time to be used in the calculation of the payroll.